 He completed his Primary Schooling from Shree Ramana Maharishi Academy for the Blind and Higher Education from National College, Bangalore.
 He acquired his Masters Degree and M Phil from the University of Bangalore.
-Mahantesh is a first class academician and an ardent admirer of English Language and History.
+He is a first-class academician and an ardent admirer of English Language and History.
 He started his career as an English lecturer at University Law College, Bangalore.
-But his inspiration and calling was elsewhere.
-He wanted to ensure all possible support to persons with disabilities by providing education and sports facilities on par with their non disabled peers.
+But his inspiration and calling were elsewhere; he wanted to ensure all possible support to Persons with Disabilities (PwDs) by providing Education and Sports facilities on par with their non-disabled peers.
 He wanted to see PwDs become taxpayers and not dole recipients.
 Thus, began the journey of Samarthanam Trust for the Disabled.
-Ever since its establishment, Samarthanam Trust, under the able leadership of Mahantesh, has been providing education, livelihood facilities, infrastructure, technology and a plethora of other need based support to disabled and underprivileged.
+Ever since its establishment, Samarthanam Trust, under the able leadership of Shri Mahantesh, has been providing education, livelihood facilities, infrastructure, technology and a plethora of other need-based support to the disabled and underprivileged.
 He wants to ensure that sufficient opportunities reach each and every person both in academics and sports.
-Mahantesh serves as the President for Cricket Association for the Blind in India (CABI) and World Blind Cricket Ltd (WBC).
+He also serves as the President of the Cricket Association for the Blind in India (CABI) and the World Blind Cricket Ltd (WBC).

 Sugur Paramashivaiah Nagesh, Founder Trustee of Samarthanam Trust for the Disabled, is a sportsman and an international cricketer.
 Born in 1967, Nagesh was partially blind by birth.
 But that did not act as a stumbling block for him.
 Nagesh represented India in several international sports meets and won 7 gold and 3 silver medals, besides several medals in State and National level games.